salif/linkita/README.md

 See also the `static/i18n/menu.json` file and the [demo repository](https://codeberg.org/salif/linkita-demo).

-Live preview is available in following languages:
+Live preview is available in the following languages:

 [Arabic](https://salif.github.io/linkita/ar/),
 [Bulgarian](https://salif.github.io/linkita/bg/),